kory33/obsidian-vault--research-notes--optimized-reasoning-with-guarded-logic/README.md

 ## Meta Information

 Contents of this repository is mainly authored on Kondo's machine, git-managed and then synchronized to a [GitHub Repository](https://github.com/kory33/obsidian-vault--private--yr-2022-2023-personal-research-notes).

-TODO: setup a CI on GitHub that releases the page behind an authenticating proxy that allows just a few users (maybe just Kondo and professor Benedikt?) to access.
-I mean, why not?
-Should be fun to set that up.